michelealbano/EXOGEM/README.md

 # EXOGEM

 Imagine you have your current folder to generate the three applications (client, server, exogem server) in.
-All the current material of EXOGEM is in ../current
+All the current distribution of EXOGEM is in ../current

 To generate the exogem server, you have to do:
 ```